Difference Between Dental HMO vs PPO: Choosing the Best Plan for You

 Key Takeaways

-• Dental HMO plans offer lower premiums and predictable costs but require members to select a primary care dentist from a limited network, restricting provider choice.
+• DHMO plans offer lower premiums and predictable costs but require members to select a primary care dentist from a limited network, restricting provider choice.

 • PPO dental insurance plans provide greater flexibility by allowing members to see any licensed dentist without referrals, yet generally come with higher premiums and out-of-pocket costs.